khusiie/password-generator-website-/README.md

 # password-generator-website-
-To create a random set of passwords
+ creating  a random set of password